See the list of covered provider types for providers whose services are covered by the plan.

 For inpatient hospital charges related to a routine childbirth, you pay:

-The deductible for the newborn; however, if only preventive care services are billed for the newborn, you will not pay the baby's deductible.
+- The deductible for the newborn; however, if only preventive care services are billed for the newborn, you will not pay the baby's deductible or coinsurance when you see a preferred provider.

 For non-routine hospitalization of the newborn, you will also pay coinsurance for facility and professional services for the newborn.